jarikoi/berkeleycourse/lab_7/BI_Tableau_Visualization_on_Hive.md

 Once the product is downloaded, you can install it by double-clicking the installer package.
 ![Image1](images/lab7im01.png)

-To install the ODBC driver for Hive:
+To install the ODBC driver for Hive (onto your local machine, where Tableau is):
 For both HiveServer and HiveServer2, you must install the Cloudera, Hortonworks, MapR, or Amazon EMR ODBC driver from the Drivers page.
 Ensure that the version of the driver you download matches the bit version of your operating system.

 ● Cloudera (Hive): Cloudera ODBC Driver for Apache Hive 2.5.x, 32-bit or 64-bit